 The fact that the phrase has become part of Australian vernacular speaks for itself!

 The Cancer Council - Slip!
 Slop!
 Slap!

-One of the most successful Australian human health campaigns is the sun safety commercial by The Cancer Council.
-This commercial launched in 1981 when melanoma rates were rising and more research was being conducted into the link between UV and skin cancer.
-There was a sense of urgency to ‘nip it in the bud’ and get people to protect themselves against harmful cancers.
+One of the most successful Australian health campaigns is the Slip Slop Slap bird campaign by The Cancer Council.
+Launched in 1981, melanoma rates were rising and research was being conducted into the link between UV and skin cancer.
+There was a sense of urgency to get people to protect themselves against harmful cancers.

-Sid the Seagull, an animated bird in boardies, sings a jingle about slipping on a shirt, slopping on sunscreen and slapping on a hat.
+Sid the Seagull, an animated bird in board shorts, sings a jingle about slipping on a shirt, slopping on sunscreen and slapping on a hat.
 Inevitably, slip slop slap became Australia’s way of saying, ‘hey, it’s hot outside!’

-The Cancer Council claim to have seen a dramatic shift in attitudes towards sun safety since they launched this commercial.
+The Cancer Council saw a dramatic shift in attitudes towards sun safety since they launched this commercial.
 This funny little cartoon and slogan has essentially saved lives all across the country!
 This slogan became part of households, schools and clubs everywhere and is still a commonly used Australian colloquialism almost 40 years later.

 AAMI Insurance - Rhonda & Ketut

 Thankfully this commercial was launched in 2012 which means there is data available!
 Hoorah!
 What did we do before the internet?

 This campaign follows Rhonda, an AAMI customer, flirting with island native Ketut on her exotic holiday.They’re designed to promote AAMI Safe Driver Rewards in which you’re credited a certain percentage for every year that you don’t crash your car, essentially.
 They’re basically using the enticement of free money for a holiday to get people to sign up!